 SKFs current strategy focuses on support directed towards knowledge development and research in the social sector, particularly related to pre-school early intervention and school drop-out prevention.

-The Foundation’s financial fund originates from the sale of power utility shares owned by the 15 municipalities of Vest Agder county.
-Starting with 600 MNOK in 2001, SKF has by 2018 donated close to 460 MNOK and now holds stocks and bonds worth approximately 950 MNOK.
-The net proceeds from these investments are the basis for the grants, which currently add up to about 25 MNOK annual.
+The Foundation’s financial fund originates from the sale of power utility shares owned by the 15 municipalities of former Vest Agder county.
+Starting with 600 MNOK in 2001, SKF has by 2020 donated a total of 530 MNOK and now holds stocks and bonds worth approximately 1200 MNOK.
+The net proceeds from these investments are the basis for the grants, which currently add up to about 30 MNOK annual.

-Calls for proposals will normally be issued mid-year.
+Calls for proposals will normally be issued twixe a year.
 Multi-year ongoing projects must submit reneval Applications each year.
-Application deadline November 1st.